nnstreamer/nnstreamer/Documentation/writing-tizen-native-apps.md

 ## General Flow / Pipeline

-It allows the flexibility to consturct a stream pipeline with complex topology including multiple neural networks and frameworks, different pre/post-processors, data and path manipulators, and various input and output nodes.
+It allows the flexibility to construct a stream pipeline with complex topology including multiple neural networks and frameworks, different pre/post-processors, data and path manipulators, and various input and output nodes.
 This is far more rich featured compared to Single API; however, the developer is required to understand GStreamer pipelines.
 For GStreamer pipelines in general, please refer to GStreamer documents.

 1. Construct a pipeline (ml\_pipeline\_construct) and get a pipeline handle.